PhysicalBit7/notes/docs/OOP/26_Inheritance.md

 We inherited by `public` from `Rectangle`, so we can use any `Rectangle` method.

-Bad news - this lets us make a .red[mistake] by setting width/height _independently_.
+Bad news - this lets us make a mistake] by setting width/height _independently_.

 How can we fix this problem?